The beautiful, exotic Nusa Penida island lies just 25 kilometers from Bali, the most famous tourist destination in Indonesia.

 Read More: Nyanyad Beach

-If you want to try a sketchy, remote Nusa Penida hike with steep paths to get your adrenaline going, this one is for you.
+If you want to try a sketchy, remote hike in Nusa Penida with steep paths to get your adrenaline going, this one is for you.

 Peguyangan is a small waterfall and natural swimming pool at the bottom of some cliffs on Nusa Penida island, and you reach it by climbing down hundreds of steps on a bright blue stairway.